bmedicke/REED/readme.md

 ---

 This readme covers the absolute basics while more technical topics (linked throughout) are covered in seperate files.
+It's a good idea to read and understand this page entirely before delving into the specifics.

 # toc